swhitt/redis-failover-test/README.md

 Connecting to redis using RedisFailover
 ---------------------------------------
-You can now connect to the `redis-failover` managed farm from your host machine.
+You can now connect to the `redis_failover` managed farm from your host machine.
 You can do this by creating an instance of the `RedisFailover::Client` class and specifying the zookeper virtual machine's IP.

 ```ruby
 require 'rubygems'